-- Facing abuse or neglect at home. - Having a disability that requires special care. - Being an unaccompanied minor seeking asylum, or who having been illegally trafficked into the - Having been involved in the youth justice system.
+- Facing abuse or neglect at home. - Having a disability that requires special care. - Having been involved in the youth justice system.

 In North Ayrshire the number children and young people looked after has decreased in recent years, following a national trend.
 At the latest national snapshot taken for the Children Looked After Survey North Ayrshire had 447 Looked After Children and Young People, which is the lowest the authority has seen for several years.